-We go out of our way to give our people the respect and recognition they deserve.
-We offer stimulating work, invest in continuous professional development, ongoing coaching and constructive feedback, as well as maintain fair and transparent performance evaluation and promotion processes.
-Meritocracy is at the heart of our performance management system, and our aim has been to continuously build a culture, where people progress and are rewarded based on their contribution and impact.
+We go out of our way to give our People the respect and recognition they deserve.
+During FY19, we offered stimulating work, invested in continuous professional development, ongoing coaching and constructive feedback, as well as maintained a fair and transparent performance evaluation and promotion process.

+Meritocracy is at the heart of our performance management system and our aim has been to continuously build a culture, where People progress and are rewarded based on their contribution and impact.

-Real-time feedback is provided regularly throughout the year, which then forms an element of our annual appraisal process.
-Agreed objectives and against graderelated skills and capabilities are aligned to the PwC Professional, our leadership development framework that defines what it means to be a professional at PwC and helps us develop our people into authentic and inclusive leaders.
+Real-time top-down feedback is provided regularly throughout the year, which then forms the basis of our annual appraisal process.
+Agreed objectives and management level-related skills and capabilities are aligned to our 'PwC Professional' leadership framework that defines what it means to be a professional at PwC.

-Moreover, a confidential and anonymous "Upward & Peer Feedback" programme is administered on an annual basis for all our Managers, Senior Managers, Directors and Partners, so as to help them in their personal development journey.
+Moreover, a confidential and anonymous 'Upward & Peer Feedback' programme is administered on an annual basis for all our Senior Associates 2, Managers, Senior Managers, Directors and Partners so as to help them in their personal development journey.

-Promoting talent
+Promoting Talent

-Our talent strategy is designed around helping our People reach their full potential by providing numerous opportunities for them to continuously develop their leadership skills, grow their careers and deliver consistently extraordinary results for our clients.
+Our talent strategy is designed around helping our People reach their full potential by providing numerous opportunities for them to continuously develop their leadership skills, grow their careers and deliver consistently high quality, value added services to our clients.